kimxilxyong/jquery-timeago/README.markdown

-This is a fork of [https://github.com/rmm5t/jquery-timeago] with the porpose of improving the handling of intervals.
+This is a fork of [rmm5t/jquery-timeago](https://github.com/rmm5t/jquery-timeago) with the porpose of improving the handling of intervals.
 The reason why i have forked it is that i have a huge problem with clearInterval.
 If you call $("element").timeago() more than once it is not possible to remove the event unless you keep track of all the interval event Id's yourself!
 Which should not be neccessary, because thats what a plugin should be for.
+This multiple calling of $("element").timeago() is fixed - an existing event is removed before creating a new one.

+    // Create a new timeago event on element:
+    // $("element").timeago("init"); or default  $("element").timeago();
+    // Delete a timeago event on element
+    // $("element").timeago("dispose");

-To avoid [JavaTimer congestion][http://fitzgeraldnick.com/weblog/40/] i have included the wonderfull chronos lib from https://github.com/fitzgen/chronos
+To avoid [JavaTimer congestion](http://fitzgeraldnick.com/weblog/40/) i have included the wonderfull chronos lib from [fitzgen/chronos](https://github.com/fitzgen/chronos)
 Check it out - lots of brain food.

 So this is now a combination of timeago and chronos, with the ability to remove events securely and fine tune your check intervalls.
 Chronos makes sure there is no lag on the UI when running checks.